exciteabletom/spud/README.md

 [![Code style: Black](https://img.shields.io/badge/code%20style-Black-000000.svg)](https://github.com/psf/black)

-A cross-platform, [Spigot](https://www.spigotmc.org/) plugin manager that adheres to the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) and Python best practices.
+The cross-platform, [Spigot](https://www.spigotmc.org/) plugin manager that adheres to the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) and Python best practices.

 Some focuses of the project are:

 1. Easy and simple commands (updating all your plugins is as simple as `spud update`)

-1. Unlike other options like [pluGET](https://github.com/Neocky/pluGET), it adheres to Unix conventions and doesn't force you to use a UI, making it easy to use in scripts.
+1. Adherence to Unix conventions and no forced interactivity, which unlike other options like [pluGET](https://github.com/Neocky/pluGET), makes Spud easy to use in scripts.

-1. Insisting upon readability, static type hinting, test-driven development, and consistent styling in the codebase.
+1. Readability, static type hinting, test-driven development, and consistent styling in the codebase.

 1. Descriptive output and actionable error messages